 Photo Highlights 2015

 Yes, it’s time once again to look back and reflect on the highs and lows of the past year, and hopefully, see how much we have accomplished and learned.
-This past year included several great locations that turned out to be very productive and memorable, most notably my spring trip to the Southwest where my wife Coleen was able to join in the fun.
+This past year included several great locations that turned out to be very productive and memorable.
+Most notably my spring trip to the Southwest,where my wife Coleen was able to join in the fun.

 Many sincere thanks to all my friends colleagues and loyal clients for making 2015 another successful year.
 I wish you all a Happy New Year with the best of health and prosperity for you and your families in the coming year!

 This photo was made at the beginning of my spring southwest trip, with the first stop being Joshua Tree National Park.
 There is a lot to see and photograph in this park but the Jumbo Rocks have to be among the most interesting.
-Surrounding a great campsite Jumbo Rocks is a wonderland of whimsical eroded granite rock formations.
-During our visit, I had a couple instances of good light which really kept me on my toes running around for interesting compositions.
+Surrounding a great campsite Jumbo Rocks is a wonderland of whimsical granite rock formations.
+During our visit, I had a couple instances of good light.
+This really kept me on my toes running around for interesting compositions.
 It definitely paid off to scout the area earlier in the day!

 However I did get some nice photos of one of my favorite desert subjects, the Teddy Bear Cholla Cactus.
 Illuminated from behind like in this photo they take on a beautiful glow.
-From a distance and to the uninitiated they look soft and cuddly, but if you even so much as brush lightly against one you will experience excruciating pain.
+From a distance and to the uninitiated they look soft and cuddly.
+But if you even so much as brush lightly against one you will experience excruciating pain.
 The barbs are very sharp and can penetrate thick clothing and still keep going into your flesh.
 I was picking barbs from the inside of my shoes for weeks after!

 The last stop major on the Southwest trip was Grand Canyon National Park.
-A classic location filled with endless photographic possibilities one can spend a lifetime exploring and photographing in the park.
+A classic location filled with endless photographic possibilities.
+One can spend a lifetime exploring and photographing in the park.
 The canyon, however, can be very frustrating since everything depends on the right light.
 Anytime between sunrise and sunset can offer nothing but flat washed out hazy light unless of course there are some storms moving through.
 Most visitors see the canyon during midday and come home with disappointing images that do not depict the grandeur and immensity of the canyon.
-During our stay I was lucky to have three evenings and one morning with good light, the image above was made at sunset as a storm was beginning to clear over the North Rim.
+During our stay I was lucky to have three evenings and one morning with good light.
+The image above was made at sunset as a storm was beginning to clear over the North Rim.

-May is a wonderful time in the Northwest, everywhere there are vivid shades of greens and rushing creeks filled with snowmelt from the mountains.
+May is a wonderful time in the Northwest.
+Everywhere there are vivid shades of greens and rushing creeks filled with snowmelt from the mountains.
 Deception Creek on the north border of the Alpine Lakes Wilderness Area is a classic example of a lush cool old growth forest.
-It has been many years since I hiked this short trail and it was a pleasure just to sit and breath in the cool scented air!
+It has been many years since I hiked this short trail, and it was a pleasure just to sit and breath in the cool scented air!

-Above is one of many variations I made of sunrise over Little Redfish Lake in the Sawtooth Mountains.
+Above is one of many variations of sunrise over Little Redfish Lake in the Sawtooth Mountains.
 This was another morning that started out looking like a dud and then really came to life as the sun rose and illuminated the clouds of a passing storm.